Beefsteak Plant, Magilla Purple Perilla

 Perilla frutescens ‘Balmagpurp’

 Strange, the Perilla frutescens is the only accepted species in the genus.
 There are also three accepted infraspecific names listed on Plants of the World Online.
-Other species formerly in the genus either became synonyms of Perilla frutescens, one of its varieties or moved to other genera.
+It is a member of the plant family Lamiaceae with 236 genera.
+Those numbers could change as updates are made.

 I bought this colorful Perilla in 2014.
 It had ‘Coleus” looking leaves and I love Coleus, so I bought it.
 I kept it in a pot and it did very well and there were never any issues.